seth586/guides/FreeNAS/README.md

 ### Security

 1. Use cookie authentication wherever possible.
-Remote RPC calls are a [security vulnerability](https://medium.com/@lukedashjr/cve-2018-20587-advisory-and-full-disclosure-a3105551e78b).
+Limit remote RPC calls to local machine or local network when needed.
+Use a VPN for remote access.
+Port forwarding an RPC interface is a [security vulnerability](https://medium.com/@lukedashjr/cve-2018-20587-advisory-and-full-disclosure-a3105551e78b).

 2. Do not use UPnP, manually set up port forwards in your router.
 UPnP is a massive [security vulnerability](https://www.howtogeek.com/122487/htg-explains-is-upnp-a-security-risk/).
 Modern releases of OpenWRT do not include UPnP.
 If you are using an older router, disable it.
 This guide compiles `bitcoind` without UPnP support. `lnd.conf` should not use UPnP (`nat=true`).
 If you want to be a routing node / accept incoming channels, use `externalip=` with a static IP address or dynamic DNS.